DRAFT. © 2007-2018, Glen J. Kuban

-Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many thousands of new alleles must have arisen by mutation and natural selection, which constitutes "new information" and "evolution" by any reasonable definitions.
+Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many thousands of new alleles must have arisen with the involvement of mutations and natural selection, which constitutes "new information" and "evolution" by any reasonable definitions.
 In fact, to account for the large numbers of alleles seen in current populations from the very limited ones at the presumed time of the Creation or Flood, would require more dramatic and rapid evolution than even "evolutionists" allow.